getfem/getfem/doc/sphinx/source/glossary.rst

    special method
       A method that is called implicitly by Python to execute a certain operation on a type, such as addition.
 Such methods have names starting and ending with double underscores.
-Special methods are documented in :ref:`specialnames`.

    statement
       A statement is part of a suite (a "block" of code).
 A statement is either